lloydlowUOA/public_notes/markdown_cheatsheet/showing_what_markdown_can_do.md

 ## Basic setup for bioinformaticians

 One question I often get asked is what laptop to get for bioinformatics?
-You can get any that runs Linux or a Unix flavour.
+You can get any that runs Linux or a Unix flavour operating system.
 If you have the money, go for MacBook Pro because it has nice display.

 I have recently purchased a new MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports,